Difference Between HTML, CSS, and JavaScript: A Clear Guide (2026)

 <p>This is a paragraph written in HTML.</p>

 CSS stands for Cascading Style Sheets.
-It is a style sheet language that describes how HTML elements are displayed on the screen.
-CSS uses rules to apply different styles to HTML elements, such as colors, fonts, backgrounds, borders, and margins.
+It is a style sheet language that controls how HTML elements are displayed on screen — colors, fonts, spacing, layout, and more.
+If HTML is the skeleton, CSS is the skin: it gives your webpage its visual appearance.

 p {